STEAM in art class? Yes, please!

 Students love the plastic fruits, vegetables and gourds.
 Imagine for a moment, twenty children setting up their own small still life at the same time!
 It is really something.
 Mr. Thrifty, the skeleton, will make his appearance this week.
 I wonder how the students will react to him.
 Some of the other items I plan to ask for in a grant from our local learning foundation.

 What do you think?
-Do you have any other ideas to add STEAM in the art classroom?
+Do you have any other ideas to add STEAM in Art Class?
 What are some simple, inexpensive things you can do to promote the “A” in STEAM in your classroom or school?
 Let me know in the comments below!